- A unique selling proposition, or USP, sets your product and brand apart from the competition.

 By analyzing competitors’ ads, you can get an idea of how they want to be perceived.
 This is a crucial step in understanding a USP and considering where your business fits into the market.

-Examples of unique selling propositions
+Examples of USPs

 USP writing help and resources